 An easy way to make sure that you are getting iodine in your diet is to use iodized salt when cooking and at the dinner table.
-In addition, you can take a daily prenatal vitamin that contains at least 150 micrograms of iodine.
-You should take a prenatal vitamin with iodine if you are already pregnant or are planning to become pregnant.
+You can also take a daily prenatal vitamin that contains at least 150 mcg of iodine if you are already pregnant or are planning to become pregnant.
 Be sure to check the label on your prenatal vitamins since some do not contain iodine.
 Potassium iodide is the preferred source of iodine for prenatal vitamins, as the iodine levels are the most consistent.

 Iodine deficiency can be caused by not getting enough iodine in the diet.
-It can also be caused by a diet that is high in foods that contain iodine-binding properties, such as cassava or cabbage.
+It can also be caused by a diet that is high in foods that reduce your level of iodine, such as cassava or cabbage.

 Should my iodine levels be checked?

 It is difficult to accurately test for the amount of iodine in your body.
-Your health care provider may test your thyroid hormone levels through blood tests during pregnancy.
-If your thyroid hormone levels are normal and you are taking prenatal vitamins containing 150 micrograms of iodine daily, you do not need to worry about your iodine levels.
+Your healthcare provider may test your thyroid hormone levels through blood tests during pregnancy.
+If your thyroid hormone levels are normal and you are taking prenatal vitamins containing 150 mcg of iodine daily, you do not need to worry about your iodine levels.

 Can low levels of iodine in my system make it harder for me to become pregnant?

 Your body uses iodine to make thyroid hormones.
 Women who have low levels of thyroid hormone (called hypothyroidism) can have a harder time getting pregnant.
-Therefore, it is important to take a vitamin containing iodine if you are trying to become pregnant.
+For that reason, it is important to take a vitamin containing iodine if you are trying to become pregnant.

 Can low levels of iodine in my system increase my chance of miscarriage?